objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

 2. From the %SYS namespace, import the back end supporting code contained within DashboardSupport.xml.
  - This can be done using Studio's "Import Local" function, or using the Cache Terminal by running the command `set status = $System.OBJ.Load(PATH TO DashboardSupport.xml, "ck")`

-3. Compile Dashboard.CSP, found in the *CACHE INSTALL DIRECTORY/CSP/sys/Dashboard* directory.

-3. Set up the necessary web applications.
+4. Set up the necessary web applications.
  1. From the System Management Portal select *System Adimistration -> Security -> Applications -> Web Applications*
  2. **/api/dashboard/** - The REST API
     1. Click "Create New Web Application"
     2. Set the appropriate properties.
        - Name: /api/dashboard/
-       - Description: Dashboard REST API
+       - Description: Polymetric Dashboard REST API
        - Namespace: %SYS
           - Do not select "Namespace Default Application"
        - Enable only "Application" and "CSP/ZEN"